Unboring ideals: Introduction

 This article is organized as follows.
 The most interesting results are presented in Sections 6 and 10.
 Section 2 contains some basic definitions needed throughout the paper, that were not mentioned in this Introduction.
-In the first part of the paper (Sections 3-6) we find an ideal $\mathcal{BI}$ with the following properties: \begin{itemize} \item For every ideal $\mathcal{I}$, $\mathcal{BI}\not\leq_K\mathcal{I}$ if and only if under CH there is an uncountable separable space in FinBW($\mathcal{I}$). \item $\mathcal{BI}\not\leq_K\mathcal{I}$ for all $\bf{\Pi^0_4}$ ideals $\mathcal{I}$. \end{itemize} The longest and most technical Section 4 as well as Sections 3 and 5 are devoted to some preliminary discussions.
-Section 6 contains main results of this part of the paper.
-In particular, we prove that $\omega_1$ with the order topology is in FinBW($\mathcal{I}$), for all $\bf{\Pi^0_4}$ ideals $\mathcal{I}$.
+The longest and most technical Section 4 as well as Sections 3 and 5 are devoted to some preliminary discussions.
+Section 6 contains the main results of this part of the paper.
+In particular, we prove that $\omega_1$ with the order topology is in FinBW($\mathcal{I}$), for all $\bf{\Pi^0_4}$ ideals $\mathcal{I}$, and find an ideal $\mathcal{BI}$ which serves as the boundary point for FinBW($\mathcal{I}$) containing interesting spaces: Under CH, for every ideal $\mathcal{I}$, $\mathcal{BI}\not\leq_K\mathcal{I}$ if and only if there is an uncountable separable space in FinBW($\mathcal{I}$).
 In Section 7 we pose some open problems and answer in negative a question of M. Hru\v{s}\'ak and D. Meza-Alc\'antara about extendability to a $\bf{\Pi^0_3}$ ideal.
 Sections 8 and 9 are devoted to preliminary results concerning the following question: when FinBW($\mathcal{I}$)$\setminus$FinBW($\mathcal{J}$) is nonempty?
 In Section 10 we prove (under MA($\sigma$-centered)) that for $\bf{\Pi^0_4}$ ideals $\mathcal{I}$ and $\mathcal{J}$ this is equivalent to $\mathcal{J}\not\leq_K\mathcal{I}$.
 Finally, in our last Section 11 we apply our results in studies of Hindman spaces and in the context of analytic P-ideals.